rob-blackbourn/RedisGrid/README.md

     sudo mkdir -p /usr/local/share/redis
     sudo install grid.so /usr/local/share/redis

-Assuming it was installed as above, loading it into Redis can be done from redis-clie as follows:
+Assuming it was installed as above, loading it into Redis can be done from redis-cli as follows:

     MODULE LOAD /usr/local/share/redis/grid.so